Areopagitics/Daily-Scrolls/README.md

 For the Apple (iOS, iphone) or Windows Phone versions which could be pretty easy to make, consider paying for the Developers fee:

-Apple charges $99 USD/year
-Microsoft $19 only once
+Apple charges $99 USD/year \nMicrosoft $19 only once

 -------------------------------------------------------------------------------------------------------------------------------------------
 TODO LIST